Sectarianism: Pakistan

-of Pakistan's Muslim population is Sunni, and another 10-15% are Shia.
+of Pakistan's Muslim population is Sunni, and another 15-20% are Shia.
 However, this Shia minority forms the second largest Shia population of any country, larger than the Shia majority in Iraq.

 In the last two decades, as many as 4,000 people are estimated to have died in sectarian fighting in Pakistan, 300 in 2006.
 Among the culprits blamed for the killing are Al Qaeda working "with local sectarian groups" to kill what they perceive as Shi'a apostates.

 Sri Lanka

-Most Muslims in Sri Lanka are Sunnis.
-There are a few Shia Muslims too from the relatively small trading community of Bohras.
-Divisiveness is not a new phenomenon to Beruwala.
-Sunni Muslims in the Kalutara district are split in two different sub groups.
-One group, known as the Alaviya sect, historically holds its annual feast at the Ketchimalai mosque located on the palm-fringed promontory adjoining the fisheries harbour in Beruwala.

-It is a microcosm of the Muslim identity in many ways.
-The Galle Road that hugs the coast from Colombo veers inland just ahead of the town and forms the divide.
-On the left of the road lies China Fort, the area where some of the wealthiest among Sri Lankans Muslims live.
-The palatial houses with all modern conveniences could outdo if not equal those in the Colombo 7 sector.
-Most of the wealthy Muslims, gem dealers, even have a home in the capital, not to mention property.

-Strict Wahabis believe that all those who do not practise their form of religion are heathens and enemies.
-There are others who say Wahabism's rigidity has led it to misinterpret and distort Islam, pointing to the Taliban as well as Osama bin Laden.
-What has caused concern in intelligence and security circles is the manifestation of this new phenomenon in Beruwala.
-It had earlier seen its emergence in the east.

-Middle East
+The BBC reported that "Sri Lanka’s Muslim minority is being targeted by hardline Buddhists. ...
+There have also been assaults on churches and Christian pastors but it is the Muslims who are the most concerned."
+Most of the LTTE leaders were captured and gunned down at blank range in May, 2009, after which a genocide of Sri Lankan Tamils in the Northern Province, Sri Lanka has started.
+Even a book, The Tamil Genocide by Sri Lanka has been written on this genocide.
+Tamils Against Genocide hired US attorney Bruce Fein to file human rights violation charges against two Sri Lankan officials associated with the civil war in Sri Lanka which has reportedly claimed the lives of thousands of civilians.

+Turkey

 Ottoman Empire

 In 1511, a pro-Shia revolt known as Şahkulu Rebellion was brutally suppressed by the Ottomans: 40,000 were massacred on the order of the sultan.

+Republican era (1923-)

+Alevis were targeted in various massacres including 1978 Maraş massacre, 1980 Çorum massacre and 1993 Sivas massacre.

+During his campaign for the 2023 Turkish presidential election, Kemal Kılıçdaroğlu was attacked with sectarian insults in Adıyaman.

 Iran

 Overview

 Sectarianism in Iran has existed for centuries, dating back to the Islamic conquest of the country in early Islamic years and continuing throughout Iranian history until the present.
-During the Safavid Dynasty's reign, sectarianism started to play an important role in shaping the path of the country.
+During the Safavid dynasty's reign, sectarianism started to play an important role in shaping the path of the country.
 During the Safavid rule between 1501 and 1722, Shiism started to evolve and became established as the official state religion, leading to the creation of the first religiously legitimate government since the occultation of the Twelfth imam.
 This pattern of sectarianism prevailed throughout the Iranian history.
 The approach that sectarianism has taken after the Iranian 1979 revolution is shifted compared to the earlier periods.
 Never before the Iranian 1979 revolution did the Shiite leadership gain as much authority.
 Due to this change, the sectarian timeline in Iran can be divided in pre- and post-Iranian 1979 revolution where the religious leadership changed course.